Chesapeake and Ohio Canal: Inclined plane

 Engineer William Rich Hutton was instrumental in getting the inclined plane built.
 Starting in 1875, a canal inclined plane was built 2 mi upriver from Georgetown, so that boats whose destination was downriver from Washington could bypass the congestion (and price gouging of independent wharf owners) in Georgetown.
 Originally the company planned to build a river lock, but then discovered that such a lock occasionally would consume more water than the level could provide.
 They then planned to make an inclined plane, much like the Morris Canal.
 The first boat went through in 1876; 1,918 boats used the inclined plane that first year.
 Usage reports conflict: Hahn reports that was only really used for two years, and sporadically in 1889, yet Skramstad reports that due to flood damage in 1880 to the Rock Creek outlet, any boat until 1889 (when another flood wrecked the canal) going further down the Potomac than Georgetown, had to use the inclined plane.
 Although Hahn says it was the largest inclined plane in the world at that time, it was 600 ft long, which is short compared to Plane 9 West of the Morris Canal at 1500 ft.
 It originally used a turbine to power it (like the Morris Canal) but was later switched to use steam power.

 The inclined plane was dismantled after a major flood in 1889 when ownership of the canal transferred to the B&O Railroad, which operated the canal to prevent its right of way (particularly at Point of Rocks) from falling into the hands of the Western Maryland Railway.

 Telephone system

-In the late 1870s, the Company installed a telephone system, rather than a telegraph as was the railroad practice, for $15,000.
-Completed in October 1879, it had 43 stations along the canal.
-It was divided into sections with three switches, placed respectively at Dam No. 4, Dam No. 6, and Wood's Lock (head of 9 Mile level, i.e. Lock 26).
-It is unknown if there are currently any remains of this system.
+Following a major flood in 1877, the president of the canal, Arthur Pue Gorman, hired Baltimore telegraph pioneer J. Frank Morrison to build a communications line.
+The initial plan was for a telegraph, but due to rapid advances in technology, the project was changed to a telephone system which promised lower operating costs.
+Morrison's construction gangs worked through the summer of 1879, completing a line that stretched over 180 miles from Georgetown to Cumberland, Maryland.
+The system used forty-eight Edison Universal Telephones stationed at intervals along the canal, and was considered a pioneering achievement, the world's first long distance telephone service.
+It is unknown if any remains of the system still exist.